IvanUkhov/blog/_drafts/2020-04-13-comparison.md

 values and plotting bar charts, depending on the column’s type.
 This, however, can quickly get out of hand and evolve into an endeavor for the rest of the day.

-An alternative is to leverage what already exists in the data community.
+An alternative is to leverage the amazing tools already exist in the data community.

-Specifically, there is the following three-line takeaway based on [Facets Overview] via [TensorFlow Data Validation]:
+## Solution

+The key takeaway is the following three lines of code, excluding the import:

 ```python
 import tensorflow_data_validation as dv